 Schema Markup, also referred to as Structured Data, helps search engines better understand who you are and what you do.
 Better understanding promotes better “findability”.
 This is important because search engines strive to deliver relevant and reputable results to their users, matching their search intent.
 Adding Schema Markup to your site helps to increase their confidence, increasing your chances of showing up in search.

-3. Stand out in organic search
+3. Rich results help you to stand out in organic search

 A standard search delivers three pieces of information: a title, a URL, and a meta description.

 Rich results (including rich snippets) are additional information coupled with eye-catching visuals that attract your attention in search.
 They bring your content alive plus they take up more real estate in the search results pages, helping you outshine your competition.
 When you add Schema Markup to your website code, you qualify for rich results.
 There are lots of opportunities to qualify for rich results (stars, ratings, reviews, images, availability, actionable links, breadcrumbs, etc.) and you’ll want to take advantage of as many of them as possible.
 Click here to view some of the Google documented opportunities!

 Your opportunity to make a great first impression with a potential customer starts in the SERPs (Search Engine Results Page).
 Wouldn’t it be great to own that customer experience right from the beginning?
 Schema Markup gives you more control over the way your brand is represented.
 Being in control means you can define exactly how you want your brand content understood, easily test different strategies, and control where and how the Schema Markup is distributed to your websites.

 5. Influence the content in your Google Knowledge Panel